hasan6933/neovim-config/README.md

-# My personal neovim config.
+# My personal neovim configuration with LSP, Autocompletion, Git, and many more...